 Suppose you now need to check the recently added account settings.
 Of course you go back to advanced setup and…what do you get?
 Nothing, because now you can’t enter that setup; instead, the phone gives you a popup saying that, as you’re in Battery Saver mode, you can’t change the email settings

 .
-But wait: weren’t you in BS mode five seconds ago, when you just created the account?
+But wait: weren’t you actually in BS mode five seconds ago, when you just created the account?
 Yes.
-So, what new has happened since then?
+So, why can’t you modify nor even consult them now?
 Whatever.
 This is frustrating.
-Anyway, two words here: First
+First

 the settings?
 Maybe we only want to see